Chauvet-Pro/MAVERICKSTORM1FLEX/README.md

 2. Go to settings and select “USB Update” then “Update me”
 3. The next screen will show the software versions available for this fixture on the USB drive.
 For multiple versions of the software for the same fixture, use or to select the desired version.
-4. The software Version you selected will re-appear and ask to confirm “Yes or No”
+4. The software Version you selected will reappear and ask to confirm “Yes or No”
 5. The upgrade will start.
 DO NOT turn off the power or disconnect the USB while the USB LED is still blinking during the process.
 The screen display will read: “USB Update
 Wait”.
 USB update can take several minutes to complete.
    >When the USB firmware is done uploading, in some fixtures the display will change to: “**DO NOT UNPLUG, UPDATING**”.